top of page

 Alpha and Christopher Mason were born in the UK in 1964 and married in 1986.
 Soon after their meeting in London in 1983, they began to collaborate creatively in several disciplines.
 Their visual projects consolidated around drawing, a medium to which they'd shared a devotion since their teenage years; they named their artist duo "Hipkiss".
 In 2001, they emigrated to France and settled, five years later, on a nature reserve in the rural south west of the country, where they continue to live and work.

-The couple pursued university studies in subjects such as mathematics, political geography, sociology and media production, all of which inform their artistic universe to this day.
+The couple pursued university studies, in their youth and as mature students, in subjects including mathematics, computer science, political geography, sociology, photography and media production, all of which inform their artistic universe to this day.
 They share a fascination with ornithology, entomology, architecture - the beautiful, the industrial - and a deep concern for the environment which dates from their meeting within the animal rights movement.

 The goal of the duo is above all to create aesthetic landscapes while largely limiting their palette to monochrome.
 In so doing, they have dedicated their career to a profound exploration of the possibilities of their chosen media.
 The silver ink often applied underneath graphite enhances its reflective qualities; alone, it provides a counter-texture.
 Metallic leaf is used to bejewel the works; foils and touches of colour are sometimes added to draw the eye.
 However, the ultimate purpose of this supporting cast is only to highlight and showcase the star of the show: the humble pencil.